Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Methodology

-Similar to~\cite{yin2022algorithm}, we convert the link prediction to a classification task.
-For a given link $(u,v)$ with relation $r$, we model the interaction probability $p_{(u,r,v)}$ of the link by adopting the learned representations from the structure and semantic views as follows:
+We consider the molecular interaction prediction a classification task.
+For a given molecular pair $(u,v)$ with relation $r$, we model the interaction probability $p_{(u,r,v)}$ of the pair by adopting the learned representations from the structure and knowledge-enhanced semantic views as follows:

 where the $\oplus$ indicates the concatenate operation.
 We then adopt the cross-entropy loss:

 where $y_{(u,r,v)}$ is the real label of the given link.
 To denoise unreliable interactions from the structure and semantic subgraphs, we jointly optimize the link prediction task and the self-supervised MI maximization contrastive learning: